Double Equivariance for Inductive Link Prediction for Both New Nodes and New Relation Types: Experiments on How Simple Double Equivariant Models Can Perform

-The OpenEA library~\citep{OpenEA} contains multiple {\ourgrapheases} of relational databases (i.e., knowledge graphs) from different domains on similar topics, such as DBPedia~\citep{lehmann2015dbpedia} in different languages (English, French and German), YAGO~\citep{rebele2016yago} and Wikidata~\citep{vrandevcic2014wikidata}.
-We create a new dataset \textbf{\ourdata} (details in \Cref{appx:exp-pediatype}) by sampling from the OpenEA library~\citep{OpenEA}, including pairs of {\ourgrapheases} such as English-to-French DBPedia (denoted as EN-FR), DBPedia-to-YAGO (denoted as DB-YG), etc..
-In each graph, triplets are randomly divided into 80\% training, 10\% validation, and 10\% test.
-We then train and validate the model on one of the graphs (e.g., EN) and directly apply it to another graph (e.g., DE), which has completely new nodes and new relation types.

-\Cref{tab:pediatypes-relation} shows the results on the relation prediction task, and \Cref{tab:pediatypes-node} shows the node prediction task on \ourdata.
-Across all scenarios on both tasks, our models, \update{\OurNewModel} and \OurOtherModel, obtain significantly better average performance, achieving up to \update{50.48\% absolute} improvement in relation prediction and up to \update{23.37\% absolute} improvement in node prediction compared to the best-performing baseline.
-Furthermore, \update{\OurNewModel} tends to have smaller standard deviations than \OurOtherModel, and both demonstrate much smaller standard deviations than InGram in almost all scenarios, corroborating our theoretical predictions in~\Cref{sec:theory} that a model directly producing double equivariant representations will be more stable than positional embeddings, which are only double equivariant in expectation.
+{\bf Experiment results.} \Cref{tab:pediatypes-relation} shows the results on the relation prediction task, and \Cref{tab:pediatypes-node} shows the node prediction task on \ourdata.
+In all scenarios across both tasks, our model \OurNewModel obtains competitive performance matching the best model, Ultra.
+The success of \OurNewModel, despite its simplicity, validates the effectiveness of our general blueprint in transforming arbitrary homogeneous GNNs into double equivariant models.
+Furthermore, \OurOtherModel, with its straightforward modification guided by the theory of double equivariance, significantly outperforms the original InGram across all datasets.
+This directly corroborates our theoretical predictions in~\Cref{sec:theory} that a model directly producing double equivariant representations is more stable than positional embeddings, which are only double equivariant in expectation.

-Interestingly, we observe that in the node prediction task, the message-passing GNNs (GAT, GIN, and GraphConv) achieve quite excellent performances, even though \textit{they completely disregard the information carried by different relation types and treat the \ourgraphease as a homogeneous graph.} This observation corroborates with the conclusions of~\citet{jambor2021exploring}.
-Indeed, only 4 out of 8 scenarios did InGram outperform the message-passing GNNs on this task, suggesting the node prediction task might be too easy because a homogeneous link prediction model can do decently well.